pibieta/ML-course/README.md

 # DL-codes
-A collection of code snippets regarding Optimization, Machine Learning, Deep Learning.
+A collection of code snippets regarding Python Fundamentals, Data Analysis, Optimization and Deep Learning.
 Mostly for educative purposes.